-I was born in Sydney, Australia.
-I got my Honours in Comp Sci in the '80s from U.N.E in Armidale, New South Wales.
-I moved down to Canberra in 1987 to work in a Distributed Operating Systems research group.
+When I graduated, I moved down to Canberra, ACT in 1989 to work in a Distributed Operating Systems research group at the Australian Defence Force Academy, a campus of the University of New South Wales.
 Having completed my Ph.D in Internet network congestion, I lectured at ADFA from 1992 to 2001 teaching Operating Systems, undergraduate and postgraduate Data Networks, Systems Administration and half of the first-year Computer Science and Information Systems courses.

-In 2001 I moved up to the Gold Coast in Queensland, where I lectured at Bond Uni.
+In 2001 I moved up to the Gold Coast in Queensland, where I lectured at Bond University.
 My main subjects were Introduction to Programming, Data Networks and Network Security, Advanced Programming and Operating Systems.

 In 2013 Bond, in their infinite wisdom, closed the IT School.
 After a year of turmoil I got a job with TAFE Queensland, where I taught the Diploma of IT Networking and the Cybersecurity Cert IV.